BlenderCN-Org/io_scene_mudrunner/README.md

 For a static model, set `Propagate: Scale` or `Propagate: All`.
 With no constraints to set, either can be used.

 The new `FlattenCoordinateRoot` setting should generally remain checked.
 This removes the extra layer of hierarchy that the original DirectX exporter used to set the coordinate system.

+# Keyboard Shortcut

+You can set a keyboard shortcut in Blender for the MudRunner Exporter.  *Right click* `File -> Export -> MudRunner (.x)` in the menu and choose `Add Shortcut`.
+I like Ctrl-Shift-E as my shortcut.
+Be sure to save your User Preferences for future Blender sessions.